zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 But in the context of the platform dashboard

-    Clusters == Where you can view your app's live Kubernetes workloads, namespaces, details, locations, and can manage some DevOps tasks.
+    Clusters == Where you can view your app's live Kubernetes namespaces, locations, app details, and can manage some DevOps tasks.

 And in the context of Kubernetes

-    Cluster == A Kubernetes cluseter, meaning it is is a set of nodes that run containerized applications.
+    Cluster == meaning it is is a set of nodes that run containerized applications.
     Node == A node may be a VM or physical machine that Kubernetes runs containers on.

 ### What is the difference between a cluster and a topology?